MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 > [!IMPORTANT]
 > After you define aging periods, Dynamics 365 Finance requires you to run a periodic process to place customer balances into the correct periods for analyzing.
 Run the [Aging snapshot process](/dynamics365/finance/accounts-receivable/set-up-collections#create-an-aging-snapshot).
 In most organizations, this process is run once per day as part of a batch operation.

+### Allocations

+Allocations involve the systematic distribution of costs across different segments or departments within an organization.
+This process ensures that expenses are appropriately distributed, providing a more granular view of how costs impact various areas of the business.

+Dynamics 365 Finance supports several types of allocations including but not limited to the following:

+-   Ledger allocations – allocations that are defined directly on a main account and distributes amounts across financial dimensions.

+-   Allocation rules – rules that are defined for both a source account with financial dimensions and target accounts with financial dimensions.
+The rules are run as a periodic process, typically once per ledger period.

+-   Budget allocations – allocations that can be defined to spread a budget amount over a period of time or across main accounts and financial dimensions.

 ### Amortization

 Unlike fixed assets, which are typically *depreciated*, intangible assets are *amortized*.
 Examples of intangible assets are patents, intellectual property, branding, and so on.
 Amortization is generally spread across the useful life of an asset in a straight line.
 Assets that are amortized may not have a resale value.